simoncblyth/opticks/notes/issues/more_flexible_maxphoton_plus_setting_it_based_on_VRAM_plus_splitting_launch_when_VRAM_too_small_for_photon_count.rst

      ~/o/sysrap/tests/SCurandState_test.sh

-* currently the maxphoton values that can be used depend on the SCurandState files that have been generated and those files are very repetitive and large
+* PREVIOUSLY : the maxphoton values that can be used depend on the SCurandState files that have been generated and those files are very repetitive and large

-* WIP : use smaller files and concatenate the appropriate number for the desired maxphoton, avoiding duplication
+* DONE : use chunk files and concatenate the appropriate number for the desired maxphoton, avoiding duplication

-* WIP: also do partial reads to the nearest million states to decouple file sizes from maxphoton
+* DONE : also do partial reads on the last chunk to decouple file sizes from maxphoton

+* DONE : comparisions at 3M level between old and new using QRngTest.sh match perfectly

+* TODO : large scale test 10M, 100M, 200M

+* TODO : bash level use of the new functionality qudarap-prepare-installation

+* TODO : implement OPTICKS_MAX_PHOTON:0 to correspond to maximum permitted by available VRAM and modulo the limitation from the available chunks

+         * give warning when the VRAM is large enough to warrant larger launches than the chunks permit

 ::